taatuut/shopper/README.md

 `mongodb://localhost:27017/shopper`

 ### Atlas
-Get the connection string from the Atlas interface for the cluster you want to use, you need to change *user name*, *password* and *database name*.
+Get the connection string from the Atlas user interface for the cluster you want to use, you need to change *user name*, *password* and *database name*.

 `mongodb+srv://<user>:<pass>@yourserver.at.mongodb.net/shopper`

+Set atlas_uri as an environment variable to avoid storing connection strings, passwords and the alike in code

+On MacOS, Linux

+`export atlas_uri=mongodb+srv://something:secret@some.place.mongodb.net/shopper`

+On Windows

+`set atlas_uri=mongodb+srv://something:secret@some.place.mongodb.net/shopper`

+Retrieve with `$atlas_uri` or `%atlas_uri` on MacOS or Windows, and something like `atlas_uri = os.getenv('atlas_uri')` in Python.

 # Prepare